sleeptoken/zettelkasten/Remote Thought/Apache Proxy Server.md

 > X-Forwarded-Host    > The original host requested by the client in the Host HTTP request header.
 > X-Forwarded-Server > The hostname of the proxy server.

-Upon thorough examination, it becomes apparent that there exist two virtual hosts operating at ports 1337 and 8080, serving as reverse proxies and load balancers.
-These hosts intercept incoming requests and augment them with pertinent information contained within the X-Forwarded-Host request header, including host and port details.
+Upon thorough examination, it becomes apparent that there exist two virtual hosts operating at ports `1337` and `8080`, serving as reverse proxies and load balancers.
+These hosts intercept incoming requests and augment them with pertinent information contained within the `X-Forwarded-Host` request header, including host and port details.

 However, a vulnerability known as [[HTTP Request Smuggling]] Attack (CVE-2023–25690) has been identified, posing a potential threat to the system’s security.
 A detailed GitHub repository elucidates the exploitation of CVE-2023–25690, outlining the method to leverage the vulnerability.
 This exploit facilitates the concealment of a secondary request within the initial one, utilizing the `\r\n\r` splitting technique.
 Consequently, it becomes feasible to dispatch the request directly from the reverse proxy, bypassing any additional appended data to the X-Forwarded-Host header.

-This newfound vulnerability underscores the critical importance of implementing robust security measures to safeguard against potential exploits and ensure the integrity and confidentiality of the system’s operations.

 ```
 URL encoded values